Inclusion Advisory Council

 Oregon Episcopal School seeks ethical, culturally competent, and visionary individuals to serve as members of the Inclusion Advisory Council.
-Council members will work to advance and promote the commitments outlined in the Oregon Episcopal School’s Diversity and Values Statements.
+Council members work to advance and promote the commitments outlined in the Oregon Episcopal School’s Diversity and Values Statements.

 One of the roles of the Inclusion Advisory Council is to engage the community in dialogue and conversation about equity and inclusion work.
 The question, "why is equity and inclusion work vital to our school?" was asked to provide multiple visions of why this work is at the heart of our values and mission as a school.
 It is a reminder, provocation, and invitation for all in our community to engage in considering the why of our equity and inclusion work.